akirayorunoe/OCR-JPtoEn/README.md

 [Mac] source venv/bin/activate

 [Window] venv\Scripts\activate
-# Note: If you run into issue: Open powershell the type
+# Note: If you run into issue: Open powershell as admin and type

 #Set-ExecutionPolicy RemoteSigned